-<COURSE OBJECTIVE>
+COURSE OBJECTIVE>

 The objective of this course is to enable students to critically consider practical issues related to intelligence systems related to national security, based on academic theories such as national security studies, decision-making theory, and leadership theory.
 In other words, each student will develop the ability to discover and solve issues related to the national intelligence system based on integrating academic theories and practice.
-Thetligence" in this course could be defined as follows; Products of knowledge processed and analyzed from information, which is provided to policy-makers to help their decision-making on national security matters, Governmental procedure and mechanism to produce such products.
-ATTAINMENT TARGETS> By the end of this course, students will be able to understand and explain basic theoretical concepts and terms in intelligence studies, understand and explain basic theoretical uncertions provided to produce studies,

-(1) Understand and explain basic theoretical concepts and terms in intelligence studies, (2) understand and explain critical questions about intelligence studies for scholars and practitioners, (3) understand and explain the backgrounds behind daily media reports on intelligence matters based on theoretical frameworks and (4) make policy recommendations on practical issues related to intelligence based on appropriate academic approaches and theoretical frameworks.
+The ligence® in this course could be defined as follows; IP orducts of knowledge processed and analyzed from information, which is provided to policy-makers to help their decision-making on national security matters, Governmental procedure and mechanism to produce such produce such produces such produces such as national security matters, Guerstand and explain basic theoretical concepts and terms in intelligence studies, understand and explain critical questions about intelligence studies for scholars and practitioners, understand and explain the backgrounds behind daily media reports on intelligence matters based on theoretical frameworks and make policy recommendations on practical issues related to intelligence matters based on theoretical frameworks.
+CTEACHING METHODLOGIES> ides an overview of the class, the overall schedule, and the evaluation method based on the syllabus.
+This session provides SASIC THEORIES

-TEACHING METHODOLOGIES The course consists of lectures by the instructor and class discussions with students.
+The course consists of lectures by the instructor and class discussions with students.
 Students should participate in class discussions while the instructor delivers a brief lecture on the designated topics based on the textbook.